laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/backend-fundamentals/week-9/day-3/lecture-materials/meen-auth-template-part-1.md

 SECRET=feedmeseymour
 ```

+We'll be using this `SECRET` value soon.
+In general, it should be a completely random string.
+You do not want to copy this value from app to app or your stuff can get hacked.
+Feel free to jazz up your secret now if you like!

 - Remember to use your own `DATABASE_URL`.
-Copying the one above will not work. \
+Copying the one above will not work.
 - Remember your `SECRET` should be a totally random string.
 This matters less in development, but it'll be important when you deploy your apps and have to add the variable to Heroku.

 <br>